-If you are using a sprayer to apply the stain, make sure you buy one that is compatible with a sprayer.
+If you are using a sprayer to apply the stain, make sure you buy a stain that is compatible with a sprayer.

 Move any garden furniture out of the way before you start, and if possible cover nearby plants with a dust-sheet or tarp to protect them from splashes.

 If you are using a roller or sprayer be sure to check that you haven’t missed any hard-to-reach gaps.
-Use a brush to make sure you get stain down into the small spaces between panels and posts.
+Use a brush to make sure you get stain down into the small spaces between panels and posts etc.

 Follow the stain manufacturer’s instructions on how many coats are needed, and how soon subsequent coats can be applied.
 A minimum of two coats are usually required to give your fence full protection.

 Make sure you clean up quickly after you have finished your job.
 Follow the manufacturer’s instructions and any local recycling guidance on disposing of unwanted materials.